 - 100% rate of follow-on studies (Grandes Écoles and competitively-selected Master’s programs at the best universities in France and abroad)

 Dual degree: Available for certain specializations, in partnership with Université Paris-Dauphine

 Prerequisites: To apply, you must have already completed or be in the process of completing a general secondary education French baccalauréat diploma (obtained in France or abroad).

-Admissions are based on application on portal: Parcourssup.
+Admissions are based on application on the French platform for managing undergraduate applications : Parcourssup.

 Applying for second or third-year CPES

 CPES admits students directly to the second and third years who have already passed one or two years of higher education study (Grandes Écoles preparatory classes or university coursework) and who are looking for a change in academic path.

 Admissions are based on an application which can be downloaded from the PSL applications portal.